Large deviations for marked sparse random graphs with applications to interacting diffusions: Introduction

 Observe that, even though the collection $(B_i)_i$ is i.i.d., the empirical measure above also takes into account the graph structure of $G_n$, preventing any attempts of applying Sanov's Theorem.

 \textbf{Main results.} Motivated by the expressions in~\eqref{eq:empiricalmGn}, we here focus on the study of large deviations for empirical distributions of random marked graphs.

-In order to roughly state our results, let us first fix some notation.
-See Section~\ref{sec:main_results} for precise statements.
-Let $\Theta$ and $\Xi$ be two Polish spaces and consider two fixed distributions on $\nu$ and $\chi$ on $\Theta$ and $\Xi$, respectively.
-We construct a random marked graph by first sampling a random graph $G_{n}$ distributed according to a sparse Erd\"os R\'enyi random graph $G \big(n, \tfrac{d}{n} \big)$ and then independently attaching to each vertex and edge a ``mark'' with distribution $\nu$ and $\chi$, respectively.
+In order to state our results, let us first fix some notation.
+Let $\Theta$ and $\Xi$ be two Polish spaces and consider two fixed distributions on $\nu$ and $\chi$ on $\Theta$ and $\Xi \times \Xi$, respectively.
+We construct a random marked graph by first sampling a random graph $G_{n}$ distributed according to a sparse Erd\H{o}s R\'enyi random graph $G \big(n, \tfrac{d}{n} \big)$ or as a uniformly chosen graph with $n$ vertices and $m$ edges.
+Afterwards independently attach to each vertex and edge a ``mark'' with distribution $\nu$ and $\chi$, respectively.
+Besides, since each edge receives two marks in $\Xi$, we also randomly associate each of these marks with an orientation of the edge, that is, we choose one orientation to receive the first mark and the opposite orientation receives the other mark.
 This marked random graph will be denoted by $\bar{G}_{n}$.

 For each $i \in [n]$, denote by $\bar{G}_{n}(i)$ the connected component of the marked graph $\bar{G}_{n}$ that contains the vertex $i$ and by $[\bar{G}_{n}(i),i]$ the marked graph $\bar{G}_{n}(i)$ rooted at $i$.
 We consider the empirical distribution